Skip to content

 Nationwide, 4.5 million people — or 1 in 55 — are on probation or parole.
 Community supervision has evolved into one of the largest drivers of prison admissions in many states, as hundreds of thousands are behind bars each year because they violate the terms of their probation or parole.
 These high failure rates mean we’re missing opportunities for crime prevention in some cases and over-punishing people in others, often over rule violations.

-To improve public safety, promote better outcomes for people on probation and parole, and decrease the costs associated with returns to prison and jail, we need a fundamental shift in the focus of community supervision from catching failure to promoting success.
-We support research to better understand the reasons for probation and parole violations and how we can reduce them, as well as advocacy that uncovers and remedies economic and racial disparities.
-We’re also working to help implement evidence-based practices and state policy change that ensure the right people are on supervision and the interventions they receive address their risks and needs.
+The research is clear — reducing intensity and requirements of supervision can improve public safety, promote better outcomes for people on probation and parole, and decrease the costs associated with returns to prison and jail.
+We support research to better understand effective policies and are working to help implement evidence-based practices and state policy change that ensure the right people are on supervision and the interventions they receive address their risks and needs.

 Image: (Courtesy of the New York City Department of Probation)